-The Boston injury attorneys at the Kiley Law Group have successfully represented injury victims for more than three decades, recovering more than $400 million on our clients’ behalf.
+The Massachusetts injury attorneys at the Kiley Law Group have successfully represented injury victims for more than three decades, recovering more than $400 million on our clients’ behalf.
 If you were hurt or a loved one died as a result of a defective product, dangerous medication or faulty medical device, please call 888-979-9323 for your free consultation.

 To learn more about product liability cases and types of defective consumer products, please click the links below.

 Factors in Product Liability Cases